Updated 5th June 2025

 Knowing the composition of your microbiome can help you take steps in the right direction to limit harmful bacteria and encourage overall gut health.

-Simply put, gut microbiome testing uses a stool (poop) sample to find out which microbes live in your gut.
+Simply put, a gut microbiome test uses a stool (poop) sample to find out which microbes live in your gut.
 This includes bacteria, fungi, and viruses.

 With information from this test, experts can also recommend personalized dietary advice.